-Type 1 Diabetes affects millions of people around the world, so having a clear picture of the symptoms and potential treatment options for this disorder is important, including the use of honey, avocado, goldenseal, red clover, dietary restrictions, regular checkups and lifestyle changes, among others.
+Type 1 Diabetes affects millions of people around the world, so having a clear picture of the symptoms and potential treatment options for this disorder is important, including the use of home remedies like honey, avocado, goldenseal, red clover, dietary restrictions, regular checkups and lifestyle changes, among others.

-Regular Checkups: Whenever you are struggling through a health crisis, it can often be easier to pretend it doesn’t exist than face the frightening reality, but regular checkups if you suffer from Type 1 diabetes are essential.
+Whenever you are struggling with a health crisis, it can often be easier to pretend it doesn’t exist than face the frightening reality, but regular checkups are essential if you suffer from Type 1 diabetes.
 Diabetes can have a number of different long-term side effects, including vision and circulation problems.
 In addition to your annual health checkup, you should have individual exams specifically looking for diabetic complications, and possibly adjust your treatment regimen accordingly.

-Lifestyle Changes: Exercising more and living less of a sedentary lifestyle is important if you want to moderate the symptoms of Type 1 diabetes.
-Obesity, cardiovascular issues and high blood pressure are all associated with diabetes, but if you can stimulate your metabolism and keep your body running at a higher level, you are far more likely to enjoy a longer, more active life with diabetes.
+Exercising more and living less of a sedentary lifestyle is important if you want to moderate the symptoms of Type 1 diabetes.
+Obesity, cardiovascular issues, and high blood pressure are all associated with diabetes, but if you can stimulate your metabolism and keep your body running at a higher level, you are far more likely to enjoy a longer, more active life with diabetes.

-Nigella Sativa: A slightly more obscure herb, but powerful and respected around the globe, nigella sativa is often called “black seed”, but has a number of unique properties.
+A slightly more obscure herb, but powerful and respected around the globe, Nigella sativa is often called “black seed”, but has a number of unique properties.
 It can not only stimulate the regrowth of those beta cells in the pancreas, but also improve the function of existing ones, making this both a preventative measure and a treatment option.

-Final Word of Warning: While many of these home remedies can help lessen the symptoms of Type 1 diabetes, this is a lifelong disease with no known cure.
+While many of these home remedies can help lessen the symptoms of Type 1 diabetes, this is a lifelong disease with no known cure.
 Regular injections of insulin will likely remain a necessary part of your life.
-However, these treatment suggestions are complementary lifestyle and dietary tips that should fit within the treatment framework laid out by your doctor.
+However, these treatment suggestions are a complementary lifestyle and dietary tips that should fit within the treatment framework laid out by your doctor.